-Dr. Roehrig is the Principal Investigator and Director of PURPOSE: Partners United for Research Pathways Oriented to Social Justice in Education.
+Dr. Roehrig is the Co-Principal Investigator and Co-Director of PURPOSE: Partners United for Research Pathways Oriented to Social Justice in Education.
 PURPOSE is an Institute of Education Sciences funded Pathways to the Education Science Training Program intended to increase the diversity of the doctorate in education.
-She also teaches the following graduate level courses: Methods of Educational Research, Theories of Learning and Cognition in Instruction, and College Teaching.
-She was honored with the Crystal Apple Award from Michigan State University’s College of Education in 2009.
-She won the University Graduate Faculty Mentoring Award in 2014 and has been nominated three times for FSU’s and twice for the College of Education’s University Graduate Teaching Awards.
+She teaches research methods for the PURPOSE fellows and supports their summer service-learning research practicum at Freedom Schools.
+She also teaches the following graduate-level courses: Methods of Educational Research, Theories of Learning and Cognition in Instruction, and College Teaching.